 - Legal aspects of computing and digital forensics.

 Sarah is casework active, focusing on Data Recovery casework, but also performs Digital Forensic Analysis and Consultancy including ISO accreditation reviewers for organisations on request.

 Sarah teaches on all the Digital Forensic specific MSc Modules which can also be taken as short courses.
 She also teaches on the module Investigation and Evidence Collection which is taught across the Forensic Programme, and various modules on MSc Information Capability Management.
 Sarah regularly partakes in community outreach, most notably by leading a one-day forensic computing course for students aged 12-18 entitled “The case of the stolen artwork”, which is delivered to various schools across the UK.
 She designed this course for children to teach them about the importance of being safe online.
 She does this by showing them the forensic evidence left by using devices such as smart phones.

 Sarah oversees the running of all the facilities within the Digital Forensics Unit, which include 4 bespoke Digital Forensics Labs and an Interactive Crime Scene Room.
-She is assisted by Melissa Hadgkiss, an apprentice who manages the daily operation of the facilities.
+She is assisted by Melissa Hadgkiss, who manages the daily operation of the facilities.

 - Various Private Clients for Data Recovery & Digital Forensic Analysis

 - Buckley O, Hodges D, Hadgkiss M & Morris S (2017) Keystroke Inference using Smartphone Kinematics.
 In: 5th International Conference on Human Aspects of Information Security, Privacy and Trust (HCI International 2017), Vancouver, 9-14 July 2017.